Be a Part of an Intercultural Exchange

 - Live in a fully furnished house or apartment in the metropolitan area

 - Commute from home to DIS using the many choices of public transportation available in Stockholm – you can use this time to do homework, take a nap, or just listen to your favorite tunes and enjoy the view.
 Read about Stockholm’s public transportation here

 - Have your own room or share an adequately-sized room with another DIS student

-- Share most dinners with your hosts and make your own breakfast and packed lunch
+- Share most dinners with your hosts, and make your own breakfast

 - Share a bathroom with other members of the household